Virtual Accounting

 Exclusions and Non-Applicability

 Even in cases where a seller had a turnover of ₹10 crore or more and a buyer crossed the ₹50 lakh mark, TCS under Section 206C(1H) was not applicable to every transaction.
-There were quite a few exclusions in the provision, and most of the confusion around this rule resulted from the fact that people didn’t know in which cases TCS was not required.
+There were quite a few exclusions in the provision.
+Most of the confusion around this rule resulted from the fact that people didn't know in which cases TCS was not required.

 The first significant exclusion was export transactions.
-No TCS under this section was due on any sale of goods outside India—whether by direct export or deemed export.
-Correspondingly, there were never any covers for imports since TCS is a collection instrument from a domestic buyer.
+No TCS under this section was due on any sale of goods outside India, whether by direct export or deemed export.
+Correspondingly, imports were never covered since TCS is a collection instrument from a domestic buyer.

 The other crucial restriction was that Section 206C(1H) referred to goods only and not services.
-Those businesses which were in mixed supply (goods + services) were required to apply TCS only on the goods component of the transaction.
+Businesses in mixed supply (goods plus services) were required to apply TCS only on the goods component of the transaction.

-Some goods were specifically excluded because they were already accounted for under the existing TCS provisions.
+The same applied to other goods already covered under existing TCS provisions.
 These were:

 • Motor vehicles covered under Section 206C(1F)